THE CONFIDENCE MONITOR It's not just for vocalists anymore!

 Chord Placement Tips

-• Place chords directly above the syllable where they change
+• Place chords in brackets ([]) directly to the left of the syllable where they change

-• For chords with no lyrics (instrumental breaks), use placeholder words
+• For chords with no lyrics (intros, outros, and instrumental breaks), use ChordProEditor's placeholder word feature

 ProPresenter Integration